grokking-vietnam/workshop/be002/practice.md

 - Joins: You many be able to data model yourself out of this one, but take care.
 - Locks: Honestly, Cassandra does not support locking.
 There is a good reason for this.
 Don’t try to implement them yourself.
 I have seen the end result of people trying to do locks using Cassandra and the results were not pretty.
 - Updates: Cassandra is very good at writes, okay with reads.
 Updates and deletes are implemented as special cases of writes and that has consequences that are not immediately obvious.
 - Transactions: CQL has no begin/commit transaction syntax.
 If you think you need it then Cassandra is a poor choice for you.
-Don’t try to simulate it.
-The results won’t be pretty.

 ---
 ## References